Chris Melling (pool player): Career

-In 2001, Melling reached the last 16 of the 2001 WPA World Nine-ball Championship in Cardiff, beating Steve Davis along the way.
+In 2001, Melling reached the last 16 of the 2001 WPA World Nine-ball Championship in Cardiff, defeating Steve Davis along the way.

-In October 2010 he won his first European 9-ball event, the Portugal Open.
-On 12 June 2011 Melling was crowned China Open champion and received $40,000.
-This was his first major 9-ball pool tournament victory.
+In October 2010, Melling won his first European nine-ball event, the Portugal Open.
+On 12 June 2011, he was crowned China Open champion and received $40,000.
+This was his first major nine-ball tournament victory.

-In December 2011, Melling participated in the 18th annual Mosconi Cup, and won four of his six matches.
+In December 2011, Melling participated in the 18th annual Mosconi Cup, winning four of his six matches.
 A year later he won the Most Valuable Player Award in the 2012 Mosconi Cup.

 In January 2013, he reached the final of the Chinese 8-Ball Masters, losing to Gareth Potts.
 He also lost to Potts in the final of the 2005 World Rules 8-Ball Championship.
-Also in 2013 he reached the quarter finals of the 2013 WPA World Nine-ball Championship, the World Masters, World Cup of Pool and finished 5th in the US Open 9-Ball Championship.
+Also in 2013, he reached the quarter-finals of the 2013 WPA World Nine-ball Championship, the World Masters, and the World Cup of Pool, and finished fifth in the US Open 9-Ball Championship.

 In May 2014, Melling entered the snooker 2014 Q School in an attempt to regain his professional status and defeated the likes of former professionals Daniel Wells and Chen Zhe 4–3 and 4–1 respectively, before winning his quarter-final match against Duane Jones 4–3 to earn a two-year tour card for the 2014–15 and 2015–16 seasons.

-His first match as a professional saw him beat 2003 UK Championship winner Matthew Stevens 5–4 to qualify for the 2014 Wuxi Classic, but he lost 5–1 to Zhao Xintong in the first round.
+In his first match as a professional, he defeated 2003 UK Championship winner Matthew Stevens 5–4 to qualify for the 2014 Wuxi Classic, but lost 5–1 to Zhao Xintong in the first round.
 Melling also played in the first round of the International Championship by defeating Luca Brecel 6–5 and was knocked out 6–1 by Zhou Yuelong.
-His first victory at the venue stage of a ranking event came at the Welsh Open after he edged out Nigel Bond 4–3, before being whitewashed 4–0 by home favourite Michael White in the second round.
+His first victory at the venue stage of a ranking event came at the Welsh Open after edging out Nigel Bond 4–3, before being whitewashed 4–0 by home favourite Michael White in the second round.

-The 2015–16 season proved harder for Melling as he could only win four matches all year.
-He dropped off the tour at the end of the season and could not win enough matches at the 2016 Q School to win his place back.
+The 2015–16 season proved harder for Melling as he won only four matches during the season.
+He dropped off the tour at the end of the season and could not win enough matches at the 2016 Q School to regain his place.

-In July 2024 Melling won the Ultimate Pool Masters.
+In July 2024, Melling won the Ultimate Pool Masters.